davla86/ITBC-Logger/README.md

 This is how I imagine the application works.
 ClientControllor has following methods:
-Get all clients
+Get all clients;
-Get clients by name
+Get clients by name;
-Get clients by id
+Get clients by id;
-Get clients logs
+Get clients logs;
-Registration clients
+Registration clients;
-Login clients
+Login clients;
-Update clients information
+Update clients information.

 LogControllor has following methods:
-Get all logs
+Get all logs;
-Get logs by name
+Get logs by name;
-Get logs by id
+Get logs by id;
-Get message of logs
+Get message of logs;
-Creation logs
+Creation logs.

 HTTP Method: POST
 Endpoint URL: /api/clients/register